bombasticSlacks/Aspirant/Game/Hunter.md

 #### Explorer
 You ignore terrain effects and obstacles in combat.

-#### Always Ready
-#TODORedundant
-You receive +2 to initiative tests.

 #### Check Again
-#TODOMeditation
-Once per meditation, you can ask the GM if there is anything you missed in a room or area.
+Spend a [Power](Stats#Power), you can ask the GM if there is anything you missed in a room or area.

 #### Collector
 You can comfortably ride with an additional person or thing restrained on your horse.